jahrik/odroid_cluster/README.md

 ## Parts List
 Here is the complete parts list and prices in US dollars.
 There are a couple of ways you could go with powering this, so I will create separate lists for power, including tools and other things I bought to make the build a little better, but are not necessary for it to work.
 All of it was purchased from Amazon, so prices may vary a bit.

+**note**
 > The [5V 20A Power Supply](https://www.amazon.com/gp/product/B06XK2DDW4/ref=oh_aui_detailpage_o04_s01?ie=UTF8&psc=1) I first purchased for this project ended up not being able to supply the right amount of power needed to keep the odroid running at any amount of higher than average load.
 I was able to power all three with it, but when it came to stress testing them, even tests that were just downloading a large file to the device or using around 50% CPU would cause the odroid to crash.
-There were also times that the odroid would not seam to gain enough power to boot and would loop in a reboot cycle for quite some time or never fully boot back up.
-I do not recommend this model for this project.
-I have since replaced it with Power Option #3 and am very happy with the results.
+There were also times that the odroid would not seam to gain enough power to boot and would loop in a reboot cycle for quite some time or never fully boot back up.  **I do not recommend this model for this project.**  I have since replaced it with Power Option #3 and am very happy with the results.
 This lab grade, [DC Power Supply 1.5-15V 30A](https://www.amazon.com/gp/product/B01KPBAN6O/ref=oh_aui_detailpage_o04_s02?ie=UTF8&psc=1), is way overkill for anyone in their right mind, but will serve as a great tool in my homelab and be able to run a lot more devices in the future, as I expand out my SBC collection.
 I have adjusted it up to around 5.3-5.4 volts and the Odroids seem to run much better with a bit of a boost.
-I have since confirmed with a digital multimeter that a steady supply of around 5.3 comes from the 5.5mm barrel plugs connected.
+I have since confirmed with a digital multimeter that a steady supply of around 5.3 volts comes from the 5.5mm barrel plugs.

 ### Odroid
 | Part        |  Amount  |  Price  | Total |